-A celebration of the Emperor Dragonfly by the distinguished artist, puppet maker and performer, Oliver Smart.
-Oliver has created the puppet Dragonfly Imago as a mechanical study and poetic interpretation.
+A movement between art, biology and engineering, this celebration of the Emperor Dragonfly is created by the distinguished artist, puppet maker and performer, Oliver Smart.

 Through the art of puppetry, Oliver watches, learns and creates.
 Oliver has captured the biomechanics of insect flight through his careful observation of the dragonfly in different settings, from the River Lee to the Natural History Museum collection.
 Dragonfly Imago builds upon this scientific analysis to offer an artistic study of the dragonfly which is intimately connected to the perception of the artist.